Pratikh/shopping-app-admin-page/README.md

 # ShopBridge

 This is application to demo shopping app inventory management page where admin can manage products.
 This uses https://fakestoreapi.com dummy api.
+Here is the demo link https://pratikh.github.io/shopping-app-admin-page/

 Below are some of features provided by this app.